JadhavMehul/Introduction-to-Network-Security/README.md

 # Introduction-to-Network-Security
-Introduction to network security all practicals
+Introduction to network security all practicals.